axdre91/azure-devops-terraform-lab/README.md

 Or delete the Resource Group directly:

-Go to Azure Portal
+1. Go to Azure Portal

-Open Resource groups
+2. Open Resource groups

-Delete: rg-ado-tf-demo
+3.Delete: rg-ado-tf-demo

 This ensures you avoid unnecessary Azure costs.